hoel-bagard/Segmentation-PyTorch/README.md

 ### Get some data and format it:

 You need to split the data between two folders: "Train" and "Validation" (the names are hard coded).
-You then need to create a classes.names next to the Train and Validation folder, with the names of the classes (one per line).
+You then need to create a classes.json next to the Train and Validation folder, with the names of the classes (one per line). (see [here](https://github.com/hoel-bagard/Segmentation-PyTorch/wiki/Dataset-Preprocessing) for an example)

 ## Config files
 In the config folder of this repo you will find two config template files.
 You need to copy them and remove the "_template" part.